Accessible Capacity of Secondary Users: Introduction

-In our new formulation, the two pairs of users are distinguished as {\em primary users} and {\em secondary users}, respectively.
+In our new formulation, we follow the terminology in cognitive GIFCs and distinguish the two pairs of users as primary users and secondary users, respectively.
 The primary users~(User A and B) employ a pair of encoder $\mathscr{C}_1$ and decoder that were originally designed to satisfy a given error performance requirement under the assumption that no interference exists from other users.
 In the case when the secondary users~(User C and D) attempt to access the same medium, we are interested in the maximum transmission rate~(defined as {\em accessible capacity}) at which secondary users can communicate reliably without affecting the error performance requirement by the primary users under the constraint that the primary encoder (not the decoder) is kept unchanged.
 That is, we make an assumption that the code $\mathscr{C}_1$ of rate $R_1$ is fixed and only the code $\mathscr{C}_2$ is allowed to be varied for the purpose of maximizing the coding rate $R_2$.
-This assumption is reasonable at least in the following two scenarios. \begin{itemize} \item It is not convenient~(or economic) to change the encoder $\mathscr{C}_1$ at User A for dealing with the interference from the secondary users.
-For example, User A is located in a place~(say the Space Station) that can not be reached easily. \item User A is weak in the sense that it can only afford the simple encoders such as $\mathscr{C}_1$ due to the limits of its processing ability.
-For example, User A is an energy-limited wireless sensor that collects and transmits data to the powerful data center~(User B). \end{itemize}
+This assumption is reasonable at least in the following three scenarios. \begin{itemize} \item It is not convenient~(or economic) to change the encoder $\mathscr{C}_1$ at User A for dealing with the interference from the secondary users.
+For example, User A is located in a place~(say the Space Station) that cannot be reached easily. \item User A is weak in the sense that it can only afford the simple encoders such as $\mathscr{C}_1$ due to the limit of its processing ability.
+For example, User A is an energy-limited wireless sensor that collects and transmits data to the powerful data center~(User B). \item This assumption becomes more reasonable in the cognitive radios since the primary encoder is a part of a legacy system and the primary user, as a legitimate user, may not want to change the encoder. \end{itemize}

+Apparently, due to the constraint that the primary encoder was designed for interference-free channels and cannot be changed, our formulation is different from both the classical GIFCs and the cognitive GIFCs.
+The detailed difference will be given in Sec.~\ref{SecProb} after the model is explicitly defined.